So you’ve tried everything but can’t get rid of drain flies.

 Prevention is essential when it comes to keeping drain flies permanently away from your property.

-If you want to avoid reinfestation, you need to be sure that drain flies won’t find an ideal environment in and around your house.
+If you want to avoid reinfestation, you must be sure that drain flies won’t find an ideal environment in and around your house.

 That being said, standing water shouldn’t be continuously present in your home.
 Wet areas should be cleaned thoroughly and regularly to prevent sludge from building up.